Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Shibuya (渋谷)

-Tokyo's youth culture hub meaning 'Bitter Valley,' famous for the Scramble Crossing and as a trendsetting district
+Tokyo youth culture hub meaning 'Bitter Valley,' known for the Scramble Crossing and fashion trends

 Shinsekai (新世界)